DHZBill/Curse-Words-in-Context-Deep-Sentiment-Classification/README.md

 - Training data for our NLP model
 - Sampled Historical Tweets from 2011- 2019
 - Preprocessing Python scripts for the raw tweets
-- A Bert Model (abandoned due to low performance)
+- Implementation of Bert Model (abandoned due to low performance)
-- A XLNET Model
+- Implementation of XLNET Model
 - Scripts to build and training the models
 - Script to predict using the models
 - Scripts for plotting trends in prediction data.